 3.6.1.
 Cell Culture

 Figure 7 shows exemplary fluorescent microscopy images taken after 7 days of cell culture.
 Successfully cultured MG-63 cells were observed on all sample groups.
 A confluent layer of cells covered the surface of the hydrogels of each sample group.
 The cells displayed a spread morphology, with clearly defined nuclei.
 The increase of the ALP concentration to 1.25 mg/ml did not appear to have a negative effect on cell proliferation, as the cells formed a confluent layer comparable with that on ALP-free samples.
-Moreover, the cell layer on samples with 1.25 mg/ml ALP was continuous and adhered well to the substrate, while the cell layer in some regions on ALP-free samples, especially those incubated in CaGP, showed tendency to .
+Moreover, the cell layer on samples with 1.25 mg/ml ALP was continuous and adhered well to the substrate, while the cell layer in some regions on ALP-free samples, especially those incubated in CaGP, showed a tendency to detach.
 However, on samples with 2.5 mg/ml ALP, the number of observed cells was considerably lower than on the other samples, as was evident from a lower concentration of the cell nuclei on the images (Figure 7), confirmed by direct cell counting (Supplementary Material, Figure S1).